benmesander/rvint/README.md

 The TARGET, ARCH, and ABI should be edited in the Makefile, and the CPU_BITS constant should be set to match in config.s

+A static library, `librvint.a`, will be created to link against.

 ## Tests

 The test programs assume Linux syscalls are available.
 In particular